Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Cello was the quickest to feel comfortable.
-The seat has that plush, welcoming give, but it didn’t bottom out or turn mushy after an hour.
-During our usual Friday-night routine—sports on, snacks in reach—it stayed steady when Marcus shifted around or perched on the front edge to lace up shoes.
-Mia kept claiming a corner for reading and cross-leg lounging, and the back cushions were easy to angle into a supportive lean-back position.
-The downsides were predictable: it ran warmer during long sessions, and the back cushions looked best with regular fluffing.
+Cello was the fastest to feel comfortable.
+The seat had a plush, easy give, but it never bottomed out after an hour.
+During our usual Friday-night routine—sports on, snacks nearby—it stayed steady when Marcus shifted around or perched on the front edge to lace up his shoes.
+Mia kept taking over a corner for reading and cross-leg lounging, and the back cushions were easy to angle into a comfortable lean-back position.
+The trade-off showed up later: it ran warm on longer sits, and the back cushions looked best with regular fluffing.

 • What we liked